jumpingjoy/watchnationpro/smartwatch-for-women-benefits.md

 <!-- one case study-->

 ### 3. Increased safety and security
 Smartwatches are not just meant for tracking steps anymore.
-Smartwatches are now designed with public safety concerns in mind.
+Smartwatches are now designed with <a href="https://www.watchnationpro.com/women-safety-improvements/">women safety improvements</a> in mind.
 They provide real-time information and mission-critical public safety applications that can enhance situational awareness and increase safety in the field.

 #### Stay Connected
-Instantly receive alerts, BOLOs, and suspect info in the field without reaching for your phone.
+Instantly receive alerts and suspect info in the field without the need to reach your phone.

 #### Communicate easily with safety smartwatches
 With two-way voice communications capability, you can stay in contact without the need to tether.